 At Abbeyfield we believe older people deserve time and respect.
 It's our mission to provide the best service of care and housing for all our residents, and to be a champion for older people.
 We have been a charitable housing organisation for nearly 60 years.
 Throughout this time our residents are always at the heart of what we do and the services we provide.

 Founded in 1978, The Story of Christmas is the property and construction industries’ charity Christmas event.
 Each December it begins at St George’s Hanover Square Mayfair with a spectacular ceremony of Nine Lessons and Carols featuring a whole host of celebrated readers.
 Festive music is performed by the Band & Fanfare Trumpeters of the Irish Guards and the Choir of St George’s Chapel Windsor Castle.
 Following this, there is a glittering champagne reception and charity auction in the ballroom at The Dorchester Park Lane.
 A live and silent auction take place featuring a magnificent array of rare prizes.
-The event raises funds – donated chiefly by companies from the property and construction industries – to finance capital projects benefitting either the homeless or disadvantaged children in the London area.
+The event raises funds – donated chiefly by companies from the property and construction industries – to finance capital projects benefiting either the homeless or disadvantaged children in the London area.

 The Winnie Mabaso Foundation began in 2004 to support vulnerable and orphaned children in South Africa, particularly those affected by HIV/AIDS.
 We are a registered charity in the UK (1160321) and we are also registered in South Africa.
 Here are some of our current projects: